 Why you will love this recipe:

-- These fluffy almond flour pancakes with banana have the most amazing flavour!
+- The taste!
+These fluffy pancakes have the most amazing flavour!
 They are slightly sweet with just a hint of banana.

 - They are so easy to make and are ready in just 10 minutes!
 They are made in a blender so are almost completely hands off.